-- Access the Student Account Center (SAC). - View information for Campus Events, FYIs and Announcements. - Access Student Quick Links for Brightspace, Course Cancellations and other campus resources. - Connect to WebAdvisor/Self Service, where students can view course schedules and grades. - Register for graduate courses.
+- Access the Student Account Center (SAC).

+- View information for Campus Events, FYIs and Announcements.

+- Access Student Quick Links for Brightspace, Course Cancellations, and other campus resources.

+- View course schedules and grades.

+- Register for graduate courses.

 Students are responsible for checking the Assumption University Portal and their Assumption e-mail account as this is the official form of communication for the University.